julianchurchill/text-adventure-js/README.md

 ## Todo

 - Python script to convert from 'Android/Java' TTA model to JSON
+  - Are there model_content.txt lines from Java that have values continued _over_ newlines - e.g. location descriptions?
+    - If so then the script will need to cater for this.
 - Do we need a cucumber_bootstrap _and_ an app_bootstrap?
 Aren't they both just 'main' for the application?
   - How do we put 'model.json' in the right place for the cucumber tests if we combine the app and cuke bootstraps?
 - Shorten cuke failure backtrace